Ismael76/GoogleClone/README.md

 The overall process was a great collaboration!

-To begin with, the project kick off with a short meeting to run through the tasks, and ensure the team's focus and understanding of the requierments and needed deliverables.
+To begin with, the project kick off with a short meeting to run through the tasks, and ensure the team's focus and understanding of the requirements and needed deliverables.

 Moving on, tasks were divided in two main areas, server side and client side.
 The task were then allocated to each of the team members.
 And still, whilst the project was progressing the divison of tasks has gone.